rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ..
 [51] See https://britishgeologicalsurvey.github.io/science/python-forking-vs-spawn/

 ..
 [52] See the documentation of the :py:mod:`multiprocessing` module

 ..
+[53] When tackling matrix computations it may be possible to further accelerate the computations with a potential GPU.
+The interested reader may find in the *cuda* directory in the Digraph3 resources an experimental *cudaDigraphs.py* module which uses *numpy* and NVIDIA GPU resources for measuring the speeding up of the element wise computation of the dual, converse and codual transforms and the fusion operation for large (order >= 10000) :code:`cIntegerOurankingDigraphs.IntegerBipolarOutrankingDigraph` objects.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive